-The ability to make value based decisions on the trade-off of throughput and recovery relies on the ability to measure the grind size.
+The ability to make value based decisions on the trade-off of throughput and recovery relies on the ability to measure the particle size reporting to the flotation, called the grind size.
 In order to achieve optimal throughput and recovery, the flotation feed grind size must be controlled and stabilized in real-time.
-Currently, there are three methods for determining grind size at the Concentrator with varying levels of accuracy and frequency.
+Currently, there are three methods for determining grind size at the

+Concentrator with varying levels of accuracy and frequency.
 These are: lab sieve analysis on rougher flotation head samples, online sampling of the hydrocyclone battery consolidated overflow, and Marcy© Scale procedure.